TronFortyTwo/Tux-in-Space/type.typ

 	DESCRIPTION: A planet is a celestial body that is rounded by its own gravity because is massive enought, has cleared its neightbouring region of planetesimal and doesn't have thermonuclear fusion into it for is mass
 	PARENT: Celestial object

-		NAME: Carbon Planet
-		DESCRIPTION: A carbon planet is a planet that contein much much carbon, and a minor quantity of oxygen
-		PARENT: Planet

 		NAME: Chthonian planet
 		DESCRIPTION: A chtonian planet is a planet generated from the hydrodinamic escape of a Gas Giant atmosphere.
 The remaining metal and rocky core form this planet
-		PARENT: Planet

-		NAME: Helium planet
-		DESCRIPTION: An helium planet is a planet whit an atmosphere composed mainly by helium and a solid core
 		PARENT: Planet

 		NAME: Giant planet